tomquirk/linkedin-api/README.md

 > No "official" access required - just use a valid Linkedin account!

+### USE AT YOUR OWN RISK 😉
+This project should only be used as a learning project.
+Using it would violate Linkedin's Terms of Use.
+I am not responsible for your account being blocked (which they will definitely do.
+Hint: **don't use your personal Linkedin account**)

 ## Overview

 This project attempts to provide a simple Python interface for the Linkedin API.